Welcome to Junior Blind's new Children's Residential Program (CRP).

 Intensive mental health support is provided through individually tailored, specialized approaches which target symptomatic behavioral disturbances and address the barriers preventing return home or to less restrictive community environments.

-The Children's Residential Program is located on our secure, eight-acre campus and offers residents access to a 24 hr. staffed medical office, playground, fitness room and gymnasium, athletic fields, swimming pool, bowling alley and music room.
+Our residential treatment program is located on our secure, eight-acre campus and offers residents access to a 24 hour staffed medical office, a playground, fitness room and gymnasium, athletic fields, swimming pool, bowling alley and music room.

 At Junior Blind, we offer a variety of services and supports that encourage our residents and their families to maintain strong family relationships.
 A family-friendly environment promotes the involvement of family members in a variety of treatment and programmatic opportunities.

-Junior Blind's Children's Residential Program provides dynamic, multi-dimensional treatment and support to children and youth, ages 10 to 18, who have varying levels of developmental, medical, physical and behavioral challenges, including, but not limited to:
+Junior Blind's Children's Residential Program is licensed to provide dynamic, multi-dimensional treatment and support to children and youth, ages 5 to 17, who have varying levels of developmental, medical, physical and behavioral challenges, including, but not limited to:

 Junior Blind's CRP staff is dedicated to providing youth with the opportunity to achieve their highest potential and achieve each of their individual goals.
 Residents can count on a comprehensive multi-disciplinary team of therapists, case managers, physicians, nurses, psychiatrists, psychologists, rehabilitation specialists and milieu counselors.